 Known for being Bob Marley’s favorite strain, Lambs Breath boasts an energetic high full of creativity and focus.

-The origins of Lambs Breath comes from Jamaica where it grew wild and free in the hot tropical climate.
+The origins of Lambs Breath come from Jamaica where it grew wild and free in the hot tropical climate.
 The strain has grown massively in popularity over the years, but it’s rather difficult to find in North America.

 The high is very cerebral and is noted for making enthusiasts feel almost excited from the first hit.
 In fact, users often say it’s the best mood boost they’ve ever experienced.
-You’ll get a sense of euphoria and creativity that can help you break through any writers block.
+You’ll get a sense of euphoria and creativity that can help you break through any writer’s block.
 It’s often recommended those with depression try this strain out because of the uplifting feeling.

 Growing this strain is easy and recommended for beginners with a greenhouse.
 It only takes 8 weeks for it to flower making it perfect for indoor or greenhouse cultivation.
 You can expect about 2 ounces for every square foot of plant.
 Great for those looking for high yield strains!
+This Lambs Breath strain is sold via Crop King Seeds who is very popular in the seed bank market, check out our in-depth review of Crop King Seeds!